BSAET3-1/Project-Haligi-Primary-Flight-Display-Simulation/README.md

 <br />
-A Garmin G5–style Primary Flight Display implemented on an ESP32‑WROOM‑32D using an ST7796 (320×480) TFT and TFT_eSPI.
-The project focuses on low flicker, partial redraws, and rate‑limited rendering suitable for demos, classrooms, and student projects.
+<br />A Garmin G5–style Primary Flight Display implemented on an ESP32‑WROOM‑32D using an ST7796 (320×480) TFT and TFT_eSPI.
+The project focuses on low flicker, partial redraws, and rate‑limited rendering suitable for demos, classrooms, and student projects.<br />
 <br />